enye-hackathon-2021/enye-frontend/README.md

-# welcome to the ribbon protocol project kindly read the style guide (for dev)
+# welcome to the enye-hackathon 2021

-you can as well write your style guide here as a contributor

 ## Main Stack